micmejia/bible-dump/NKJV/1 John/1 John 3.md

 Do not marvel, my brethren, if the world hates you.

 ###### 14
 We know that we have passed from death to life, because we love the brethren.
-He who does not love [^c]_his_ brother abides in death.
+He who does not love _his_ brother abides in death.

 ###### 15
 Whoever hates his brother is a murderer, and you know that no murderer has eternal life abiding in him. ## The Outworking of Love